What to Do for a Rash During Pregnancy

 Let’s go over the basics.
-A rash is an inflammatory reaction of the skin, which most often causes a change in the way your skin looks — whether it’s a change in the skin’s color or texture (or both).
+A rash is an inflammatory reaction, which usually makes your skin look different—whether it’s a change in the skin’s color or texture (or both).
 Usually, a rash only affects a specific area of the body.
-It may also cause swelling or itching.
+It can also cause swelling or itching.

 Better question: What can’t cause a rash?!
 There are a ton of common causes, and they range from mild to serious conditions.
 Allergies, insect bites, medicines, infections like chicken pox, and connective tissue disorders can all cause rashes.

 There are also some rashes that occur only during pregnancy: PUPPP (pruritic urticarial papules and plaques of pregnancy) is the most common.

 It definitely never hurts to check in with your OB.
-That’s because seemingly harmless rashes can be caused by conditions that really are harmful to you or baby.
+That’s because seemingly harmless rashes can actually be caused by conditions that do pose a risk to you or baby.
 And do it ASAP, since early diagnosis is important with rashes, according to Mary L. Rosser, MD, PhD.
-Itching without rash — especially in the third trimester — may be caused by cholestasis of pregnancy, which is a rare but potentially dangerous condition.
+Itching without rash—especially in the third trimester— may be caused by cholestasis of pregnancy, which is a rare but potentially dangerous condition.
 If you’re feeling itchy, definitely consult your doctor.

 For any rash, adding oatmeal or one to two teaspoons of baking soda to a warm (not hot) bath can be soothing.
 If you think your rash stems from an allergic reaction, you can try taking Benadryl, which Rosser says is pregnancy-safe.
 Check with your doctor about the right dose.

 Plus, more from the Bump: